isomerpages/pa-bukitcanberra/_volunteer-programmes/Going Green Together/Gardens Give Back.md

 	<tbody><tr>
 		<td>
 			<b>Programme Description:</b><br>
 			   Gardens around the estates beautify the environment.
-They also provide residents (interested in gardening) with a platform to share gardening skills and bond with one another.
-In addition,  we help the needy families by pledging our harvest back to the community.
-Gardening also improves the well-being of the residents as the vegetables harvested are organic and fresh.<br>
+They also provide residents (interested in gardening) with a platform to share gardening skills and bond with each another.
+In addition,  we help needy families by pledging our harvest back to the community. <br>
 <br>We are looking for volunteers to set up more gardening plots in the estates.
 We will also be working with schools and stakeholders to set up community gardens.
 		</td>
 	</tr>